Halle Berry Stuns In An Ultra-Sheer Gown From The Waist Down

 Halle Berry managed to turn heads in a revealing gown at the NAACP Image Awards on Monday night.
 The 51-year-old actress wore a gorgeous gown that was ultra-sheer from the waist down.
 Her appearance on the red carpet at the Pasadena Civic Auditorium was definitely eye-catching.

-Just Jared reports that Halle wore a Reem Acra gown.
+Just Jared reported that Halle wore a Reem Acra gown.
 It was dark red and had sequins embellished on the bustier bodice.
 It had sheer black material and lace work running from the waist down.
 Her legs were on display with very little coverage to her lower area other than the large lace work going down the front of the dress.
 The back had a train and was sheer enough that her rear-end was practically there for all to see.
 Berry opted for no accessories other than black earrings and a large ring on her right hand.
 The star wore a pair of black sky-high heels and had her hair pulled back into a bun with the wisps in the front loosely framing her face.

 Halle Berry was nominated for Outstanding Actress in a Motion Picture for her work in Kidnap, but Octavia Spencer won for her role in Gifted.